-- (a) For the purpose of this provision, family shall be accepted by the Employer as it is defined by each employee. - (b) For regular and temporary employees only, paid sick leave is earned at a rate of eleven point seven (11.7) hours per month for all employees working thirty-five (35) hours per week.
-Employees working less than thirty-five (35) hours per week shall earn sick leave on a pro-rated basis.
-Sick leave may be used only for the following: - employee or family member illness or injury; or - medical or dental appointments for an employee or dependent where the employee is the primary care giver and such appointments cannot be scheduled outside of working hours. - (c) Employees may accrue paid sick leave to a maximum of one hundred and forty (140) hours, prorated for employees working fewer than thirty-five (35) hours a week.
+- (a) For the purpose of this provision, family shall be accepted by the Employer as it is defined by each employee. - (b) For regular and temporary employees only, paid sick leave is earned at a rate of seven and one-half (71⁄2) hours per month for all employees on the standard work week.
+Employees working less than the standard work week shall earn sick leave on a pro-rated basis.
+Sick leave may be used only for the following: - employee or family member illness or injury; or - medical or dental appointments for an employee or dependent where the employee is the primary care giver and such appointments cannot be scheduled outside of working hours. - (c) The use of such time will not be used to create overtime hours. - (d) Employees may accrue paid sick leave to a maximum of ninety (90) hours, prorated for employees working fewer than the standard work week.
 Unused sick leave will carry over from one calendar year to the next but will not be paid out if an employee leaves employment.
-Notwithstanding the provisions of Article 11.01(d), accrued sick leave will never exceed the maximum as defined in this Article, and no employee will be entitled to use more than the maximum paid sick leave in any one (1) calendar year. - (d) Accumulation of sick leave will continue during an employee's employment except for periods of unpaid leave.
+Notwithstanding the provisions of Article 11.01(e), accrued sick leave will never exceed the maximum as defined in this Article, and no employee will be entitled to use more than the maximum paid sick leave in any one calendar year. - (e) Accumulation of sick leave will continue during an employee's employment except for periods of unpaid leave.
 Regular employees may take sick leave in advance of it being accrued.
-However, if an employee leaves employment for reasons other than layoff with a sick leave deficit, the Employer may deduct the outstanding amount from the employee's final pay. - (e) Where an employee has been granted sick leave as a result of an accident, illness or other event for which a third party may be responsible, the employee shall be obliged to reimburse the Employer the amount received from the third party, but in no case shall the reimbursement exceed what the employee received from the Employer in sick leave benefits.
-Employees are required to apply for any eligible third party insurance coverage.

-(f) To qualify for leave of absence under this provision, the employee must provide a medical certificate if requested by the Employer.
+However, if an employee leaves employment for reasons other than layoff with a sick leave deficit, the Employer may deduct the outstanding amount from the employee's final pay. - (f) Where an employee has been granted sick leave as a result of an accident, illness or other event for which a third party may be responsible, the employee shall be obliged to reimburse the Employer the amount received from the third party, but in no case shall the reimbursement exceed what the employee received from the Employer in sick leave benefits. - (g) To qualify for leave of absence under this provision, the employee must provide a medical certificate if requested by the Employer. - (h) Sick leave may only be used where there is no WCB, EI, ICBC, LTD, or other insurance coverage available.